-At present there are no regulations that stipulate what level of training or qualifications a counsellor needs for treating post-traumatic stress disorder.
-However, the National Institute for Health and Care Excellence (NICE) have developed a set of guidelines that provide advice about the recommended treatments, including the following:
+At present, there are no regulations that stipulate what level of training or qualifications a counsellor needs for treating post-traumatic stress disorder.
+However, the National Institute for Health and Care Excellence (NICE) has developed a set of guidelines that provide advice about the recommended treatments, including the following:

 - There are a number of treatments for PTSD that are helpful.
 Most involve psychological treatment, but medication can also be helpful for adults.